tlancaster6/InternetOfFish2.0/README.md

 estimated multiple times per second.
 Periodically, (by default, once every thirty seconds) the system analyzes the most recent occupancy data (by default, the most recent minute of data) to infer whether courtship is occurring.
 If so, it uses SendGrid to notify a researcher via email.
-This continues until a set time (by default, 7pm) when the system switches to passie mode.
+This continues until a set time (by default, 7pm) when the system switches to passive mode.
 Passive mode is relatively simple; stored data, in the form of H264 videos, is converted to MP4 format for better accessibility then uploaded to Dropbox using rclone.
 The system then idles until the time when active mode is scheduled to enter active mode again (by default, 7am the next day).
 This cycle continues until a user terminates the program.